Farfetch/kafkaflow/website/docs/getting-started/installation.md

 }
 ```

-Now you can create Message Handlers or access Producers and start exchanging events trouh Kafka.
+Now you can create Message Handlers or access Producers and start exchanging events through Kafka.